JeffersonLab/clas12-validation/README.md

     uses: JeffersonLab/clas12-validation/.github/workflows/ci.yml@main
 ```

-You may customize the called workflow with `input` variables; in general, they override the `env` variables.
-Below is an example which describes and uses all of them;
+You may customize the called workflow with `input` variables; for technical reasons, the default
-the default values for all of them [are found in the workflow](.github/workflows/ci.yml).
+values and their description are found in [the workflow file](/.github/workflows/ci.yml) in the `env:`
+section.
+Below is an example how to set some of them:
 ```yaml
 jobs:
   validation: